troy351/emmet-monaco-es/README.md

   // monaco-editor it self.
 If not provided, will use window.monaco instead.
   // This could make the plugin support both ESM and AMD loaded monaco-editor monaco,
-  // languages needs to support html markup emmet ['html', 'php']
+  // languages needs to support html markup emmet, should be lower case.
+  ['html', 'php']
 );